twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 To maintain Helpful note quality as Community Notes continues to grow, we are adding logic which stabilizes the status of a note once the note is two weeks old.
 This approach allows us to continue optimizing the ranking algorithm with a focus on the impact on current data while persisting helpful community contributions on older topics.
-Before a note is two weeks old, the helpfulness status will continue to be updated each time time the ranking algorithm is run.
+Before a note is two weeks old, the helpfulness status will continue to be updated each time the ranking algorithm is run.
 After a note turns two weeks old we store the helpfulness status for that note and use the stored status in the future, including for displaying notes on X and calculating user contribution statistics.

 While a note may be scored by the Core, Expansion and Group models, we only finalize note status based on the Core model.